Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 That was an expensive mistake.

 60 to 80% of all leads go dormant before they ever convert.
-Not because they weren't interested.
-Because the timing was off, the budget wasn't ready, or the follow-up stopped before trust was built.
-Those leads aren't lost.
-They're just waiting — and your competitors are starting to figure that out.
+Not because they were not interested.
+Because the timing was off, the budget was not ready, or the follow-up stopped before trust was built.
+Those leads are not lost.
+They are waiting — and your competitors are starting to figure that out.

 The Real Cost of Chasing New Leads